cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/terraform.md

         decision: "terraform/deny"
     ```

+  * `terraform.migrate_state`: Migrate Terraform state storage from a local statefile to a Cloud storage option, such as S3 or Azure Storage Account.
+The operation accepts two parameters: `backend` and `backend_config`.
+The `backend` parameter is a dict with two static keys, `name` and `options`.
+The `name` value is the name of the supported backend provider, such as `s3` or `azurerm`.
+The `options` value is a dict that contains the backend configuration.
+The `backend_config` is a dict of key:value's that will be used in the `terraform init -migrate-state` command as appended `-backend-confg` flags.
+This is useful for injecting credentials into the runtime, for example, the below example will result in the command: `terraform init -no-color -backend-config="bucket=tfstates" -backend-config="key=test" -backend-config="region=us-east-2" -backend-config="access_key=......" -backend-config="secret_key=....." -migrate-state`.
+Both the `backend` parameter and the `backend_config` parameters are necessary.

+    ```yaml
+    operation: terraform.migrate_state
+    operation_kwargs:
+      backend:
+        name: s3
+        options:
+          bucket: tfstates
+          key: test
+          region: var.aws_region
+          access_key: var.access_key
+          secret_key: var.secret_key
+      backend_config:
+        bucket: tfstates
+        key: test
+        region: us-east-2
+        access_key: { get_secret: aws_access_key_id }
+        secret_key: { get_secret: aws_secret_access_key }
+    allow_kwargs_override: true
+    ```

 ### **Runtime Properties**

  * `state`: Saves the state of the resources created in the format { "resource_name" : <resource state> },